RetroDECK/ES-DE/USERGUIDE-DEV.md

 Note that on Android the Hypseus Singe emulator is not available.
 However the setup for MAME (using MAME4droid Current) and DirkSimple still applies.
 If using Android also make sure you've read the _MAME4droid Current and MAME4droid_ section of the [Android documentation](ANDROID-DEV.md#mame4droid-current-and-mame4droid) and that your ROM directory is configured correctly inside the emulator.

 There are three ways to run LaserDisc games in ES-DE, via MAME, via Hypseus Singe or via the DirkSimple RetroArch core.
 There are also two separate systems available, _daphne_ and _laserdisc_.
-The latter is recommended as the _daphne_ system is mostly existing for legacy reasons and may be removed in a future ES-DE release.
+The latter is recommended as the _daphne_ system is mostly existing for legacy reasons.
 The configuration for these two systems is identical as they are essentially clones.

 At the time of writing MAME and Hypseus Singe are mostly mutually exlusive as MAME tends to primarily support the games that Hypseus Singe doesn't support.
 In the future this is likely to change with MAME getting support for more LaserDisc games.

 The following page lists support for LaserDisc games for these two emulators:\
 https://emulation.gametechwiki.com/index.php/Arcade_LaserDisc_emulators

 In addition to LaserDisc games both the _daphne_ and _laserdisc_ systems include support for running Mega LD games for the Pioneer LaserActive.
 This is available on Linux, macOS and Windows by using the ares emulator.
-Although these are not precisely LaserDisc games they are related, and this system is simply too niche for its own dedicated game system.
+Although these are not precisely LaserDisc games they are still related, and this system is simply too niche for its own dedicated game system.
 Note that ares requires BIOS files to be able to emulate this system.

 **MAME**